robb-f/fol/README.md

 will reside in the same directory as the git repo.

 Currently in the works:
+- Alter template algorithms to account for different display sizes and increase increase flexibility
 - `check_expression()`: A function that would take a single FOL statement as input, and returns a boolean that represents whether the expression is valid for the grid